 A bulging disc can be a painful experience.
-Discs of cartilage lie between the bones of the spine, or vertebrae.
+Discs lie between the bones of the spine, or vertebrae.
 These pliable discs have a strong outer layer of cartilage with a gel-like interior and serve to allow the spine maximum flexible movement.
 The discs lose water over time, becoming less pliable and more brittle.
 This can then allow the inner disc material to bulge through a weakened area of the disc and into the spinal column.

-Make an Informed Decision
+Make an informed decision